File Encryption Solution Framework (FESF) for Windows

 - One-time License Fee – NO Royalties.
 In addition to the broad terms of licensure, FESF can be licensed for a one-time fee, and you may ship your product to end users anywhere in the world without royalties.

-FESF User-Mode Components
+FESF for Windows User-Mode Components

 - FESF Policy Service.
 The FESF Policy Service is the interface between FESF and the Client’s components that determine policy.
 The FESF Policy Service receives requests from the FESF Kernel Mode Components, converts them to the expected format, and passes them to the Client-developed Policy DLL.